Oujiii/vps-setup/README.md

 Finally, you will be prompted to specify a [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the server.
 It will be set to 'America/Sao_Paulo' if you do not specify a value.

 # Supported versions
-This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04 and Debian 9
+This setup script has been tested against Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04, Ubuntu 20.04, Debian 9 (Stretch) and Debian 10 (Buster).